Christ-Mind-Teachings/cmi-wom/index.md

       <img src="/public/img/wom/wos-big.jpg">
     </a>
     <div class="content">
-      <div class="header">Way of the Servant</div>
       <div class="description">
-        A poetic description of the journey of awakening
+        A poetic description of the journey of awakening given by Jeshua through dictation.
       </div>
     </div>
   </div>